Italian cinema course

-A course about the Italian cinema and filmakers
+Study the Italian cinema and Italian filmakers in Italy!

 The Italian cinema course is designed for those students who love Italian cinema and for those who want to learn about contemporary Italy and Italian culture.